Sea Legs - Family Support

 Since 1986, ombudsmen have served as a vital link between the Coast Guard commands and families.
 The Coast Guard ombudsman is a highly trained volunteer who is able to offer support and guidance to a unit’s families and acts as an official liaison between the command and its families.
 The flexibility to evolve with the Coast Guard and to adapt to the uniqueness of each command is the source of strength that allows the Coast Guard Ombudsman Program to fulfill its mission of acting as a liaison between the command and the unit’s families and better prepares families to meet emergency situations.
 Through their efforts, ombudsmen allow Coast Guard members to better achieve mission readiness by knowing their family members have an available resource when issues or emergency situations arise.

-This program is available to an active duty members or reservists who adopt a child or stepchild under 18 years of age.
+This program is available to active duty and reserve members who adopt a child or stepchild under 18 years of age.
 They may be reimbursed authorized adoption expenses up to $2,000 per adoptive child, but no more than $5,000 per calendar year.
-In the case of two married service members, only one member may claim expenses for each adopted child and the couple is limited to the $5,000 per calendar year maximum.
-Coast Guard active duty members and reservists must be on active duty for at least 181 consecutive days before applying for adoption reimbursement.
+In the case of two married servicemembers, only one member may claim expenses for each adopted child and the couple is limited to the $5,000 per calendar year maximum.
+Coast Guard active duty and reserve members must be on active duty for at least 181 consecutive days before applying for adoption reimbursement.
 For more information, contact the Family Resource Specialist (FRS) at your local HSWL RP.

 Special Needs Program